delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getdapplist:

-Returns the Dapp addresses on the MicroChain.
+Returns the Dapp addresses on the AppChain.
 For nuwa 1.0.8 and later version only,

 *Parameters*

-1. ``String`` - the address of the MicroChain that has Dapps.
+1. ``String`` - the address of the AppChain that has Dapps.

 *Returns*

-``ARRAY`` - Array of the DAPP addresses on the MicroChain.
+``ARRAY`` - Array of the DAPP addresses on the AppChain.

 Example